mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 ### Manifest

 Your app has to provide a manifest, which declares app metadata.
 In this example, the following permissions are requested:

 - Create posts as a bot.
 - Render icons in the channel header.
 - Create slash commands.

-The apps needs to server the manifest via HTTP.
+The app needs to serve the manifest via HTTP.
 Therefore you need to attach a new HTTP handler to `/manifest.json`:

 ```js
 app.get('/manifest.json', (req, res) => {